 Khafre (or Khafra, “appearing like Re”) was the son of Khufu (probably by Queen Henutsen), and the brother of his predecessor Djedefre.
 His chief wives were Queen Khamaerernebty I (the mother of Menkaure, his successor) and Queen Meresankh III (daughter of his brother Crown Prince Kawab).
-He had a number of sons including: Menkaure, Nebemakhet, Misuerre, Khenterka, Duaenre, Nikawre (Nekure) and Sekhemkare.
+He had a number of sons including: Menkaure, Nebemakhet, Misuerre, Khenterka, Duaenre, Nikawre (Nekure), and Sekhemkare.
 We also know of a couple of his daughters: Khameremebty II and Shepsestkau.

-He built the second largest pyramid (which he named “Khafre is Great”) at Giza and is often credited with the building Sphinx, and it is suggested that the face of the Sphinx models its creator.
+He built the second largest pyramid (which he named “Khafre is Great”) at Giza and is often credited with building the Sphinx, and it is suggested that the face of the Sphinx models its creator.
 He also left many beautifully crafted diorite statues of himself.

 Khafre was the child of a lower ranked wife and it is sometimes suggested that he murdered his predecessor Djedefre in order to gain the throne.
 Proponents of this theory note that Djedefre did not choose to build his monument at Giza, instead locating it at Abu Rawash, and suggest that Djedefre usurped the throne before Khafre seized power from him.
 However, there is no evidence to support this conjecture and nothing in the contemporary records to confirm why Djedefre chose an alternate site or how his reign ended.

-Userib “Horus, who is strong of heart”
+- Userib “Horus, who is strong of heart”

-Userem “The one who is strong with the Two Ladies”
+- Userem “The one who is strong with the Two Ladies”

-Golden Horus Name
+- Golden Horus Name

-Netjer-nub-sekhem “The Golden Falcon is Powerful”
+- Netjer-nub-sekhem “The Golden Falcon is Powerful”

-Weserib Khafre “Appearing Like Re, Strong of Heart”
+- Weserib Khafre “Appearing Like Re, Strong of Heart”

-Khafre “Appearing Like Re”
+- Khafre “Appearing Like Re”

-copyright J Hill 2010
+Copyright J Hill 2010